 I’ve been a storyteller all my life.

-I love to use information, ideas, and language to entertain, educate, and inspire.
-I spent many childhood days writing or drawing stories inspired by pets, books, movies, and songs.
 One of the best ways to motivate me to do something is to say, “It will make a good story someday!”

 - Pay attention to details.
-The historian is concerned not only with the big picture, but with the impact of a seemingly minuscule decision by a single individual.
+The historian is concerned not only with the big picture, but the impact of a seemingly minuscule decision by a single individual.

-And aren’t those the qualities all good writers should have?
+Aren’t those the qualities all good writers should have?